robaleman/exchange-bot/README.md

 `!vol <MARKET>` returns the current 24-hour volume of a specified market on Binance.

+`!markets` returns the current list of markets available on Binance

 `!ichi <MARKET>` calculates where the Ichimoku cloud is for a given market.

 `!alert` toggles Ichimoku alerts on or off; when on, will ping whenever a market has broken in or through an Ichi cloud on the 15 minute candle

+## Upcoming Features
+Here's the tentative list of upcoming features and updates.
+They are ordered in progression of upcoming updates.

+* New support for users to calculate with custom parameters and select different time scales.
+* Add more custom indicators such as RSI, Bollinger bands, or Donchian channels.
+* Add in chart support for indicator calls so users are given more details as to how strongly or weakly each indicator registers.